Anne-alysis/GameOfThronesLeagueSpark/README.md

 # Classes
 ## `Score.scala`

-This is the main class which includes all steps outlined above.
-It includes a companion object that stores the filenames and reads in the arguments from the shell script: storage bucket (`bucket`) and week (`week`).
+This is the main class which includes each main step outlined above.
+It includes a companion object that stores the name of the
+YAML configuration file (where all file names are stored), which are then read from the main class.
+This class also reads in the arguments from the shell script: storage bucket (`bucket`) and week (`week`).

 The class (not companion object) extends a trait in `common/Utilities.scala` that creates the Spark session, which is then passed implicitly to all other methods that require a Spark session.

 ## `common` package